Florence forecast to restrengthen to major hurricane as it approaches East Coast next week

 "Since we are near the peak of hurricane season, this is a good time for everyone who lives in a hurricane-prone area to ensure they have their hurricane plan in place," hurricane specialist David Zelinsky wrote in a forecast advisory.

-The National Hurricane Center said Florence's maximum sustained winds Saturday morning were estimated to be 65 mph.
-The storm was centered about 875 miles (1,405 kilometers) east-southeast of Bermuda and moving west at 9 mph.
+The National Hurricane Center said Florence's maximum sustained winds early Saturday morning were estimated to be 60 mph (95 kph).
+The storm was centered about 840 miles ((1351.79 kilometers) southeast of Bermuda and moving west at 9 mph (14 kph) with higher gusts.

+The Miami-based center said Florence is expected to become a hurricane by Sunday.